aws-neuron/aws-neuron-sdk/FAQ.md

 ECS and EKS support is coming soon.
 Containers can be configured as shown [here](./docs/neuron-runtime/tutorial-containers.md)

-**Q: How can I take advantage of multiple TPBs and run multiple inferences in parallel?**
+**Q: How can I take advantage of multiple NeuronCores to run multiple inferences in parallel?**
 Examples of this for Tensorflow are found [here](./docs/tensorflow-neuron/tutorial-NeuronCore-Group.md) as well as for MXnet  [here](./docs/mxnet-neuron/tutorial-neuroncore-groups.md)